Our members are important to us and we want to hear from you.

 Broadband is a common term that refers to data transmission for the internet service that is offered via various technologies and varies by speeds.
 Cumberland Connect will offer fiber delivered speeds up to 1,000 Mbps (Gigabit per second), including symmetrical download and upload speeds.

 Fiber is the fastest transmission technology available for broadband internet access.
 Cumberland Connect will use high-speed fiber for internet, phone, and TV services!

 Absolutely not!
 You can use as much data as you wish.
 We will never cap your data usage or “throttle down” your speeds like some carriers do!

 No, Cumberland Connect uses fiber optic cables all the way to your home.
-THis is the fastest transmission technology available for broadband internet access.
-Until someone invites a technology that is faster than the speed of light (186,000 miles per second!!), fiber will be the fastest option available.
+This is the fastest transmission technology available for broadband internet access.
+Until someone invents a technology that is faster than the speed of light (186,000 miles per second!), fiber will be the fastest option available.

 Cumberland Connect won’t need to use any cabling for our video streaming service.
 It will all be streaming over WiFi though your Smart TV or streaming devices (Amazon FireSticks, Google Chromecast, Apple TV, etc.).
 For internet, Cumberland Connect just needs a pathway to pull either Ethernet (Cat5e or 6) or micro-fiber from a location near your meter base to an interior space that we can place our router.
 More information: New Construction Guide